papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 ##### [start](https://github.com/mattdesl/lwjgl-basics/wiki) » Frame Buffer Objects
 ***

+This series relies on the minimal [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics) API for FrameBuffer and rendering utilities.
+The code has also been [Ported to LibGDX](#Ports).
+The concepts should be universal enough that they could be applied to SDL, Android, iOS, WebGL, or any other platforms that support OpenGL.

+***

 A common feature in 2D and 3D graphics programming is the ability to render to a texture.
 For example, say we have a slider GUI component made up of multiple sprites (the track, and the thumb button), and we are trying to fade it in/out.
 When we render each sprite at 50% opacity, we get some ugly blending where the sprites meet.

 ![Opacity](http://i.imgur.com/RsM5G.png)